 Investor privacy notice

-“LendInvest”, “we”, “us” and “our” means LendInvest Limited and the LendInvest Group and we are committed to respecting your privacy.
+“LendInvest”, “we”, “us” and “our” means LendInvest plc and our Affiliates and we are committed to respecting your privacy.

 We are registered in the UK and our registered address is at Two Fitzroy Place, 8 Mortimer Street, London, W1T 3JJ and our company registration number is 08146929.